-Activities : Birding, Child-Friendly, Culture, Hiking, Kayaking, Photography, Snorkeling
+Activities : Birding, Child-Friendly, Culture, Hiking, Kayaking, Photography, Snorkeling, Triple/Quad Cabins

-Free Chronicle: Receive a free video chronicle of your trip, compliments of ExpeditionTrips!
+Receive a FREE DVD chronicle of your trip, compliments of ExpeditionTrips!

 This itinerary is subject to change.
 ExpeditionTrips is not responsible for itinerary changes.

 Lindblad-National Geographic Certified Photo Instructor: